chrisvugrinec/aks-sec-demo/README.md

 ## Intro

-This repo should be considered as a cookbook on how to setup a secure enterprise ready AKS solution.
-After the rollout your solution will look something like this:
+This repo contains a cookbook which shows you how to setup a secure enterprise ready AKS solution.

 ![aks-security-ctx](https://github.com/chrisvugrinec/aks-sec-demo/blob/master/images/aks-secure-ctx.png)